paramsingh/poj/README.md

 Create a new database.

-    python manage.py migrate
+    python3 manage.py migrate

 Create an admin user

-    python manage.py createsuperuser
+    python3 manage.py createsuperuser

 Run the development server, the redis server, the celery worker and scheduler, each in a different terminal.

-    python manage.py runserver
+    python3 manage.py runserver
     redis-server
     celery -A poj worker -l info
     celery -A poj beat -l info

-The site should be accessible at `localhost:8000/judge`
+The site should be accessible at `localhost:8000/judge`.